 In early December, Naperville resident and pharmacist Walter Sharshon opened the independently owned Easy Care Pharmacy at 1238 W. Ogden Ave., Naperville.
 He offers everything larger pharmacy chains do while maintaining a personalized apothecary touch.

-Next to stocking all the common over-the-counter and prescribed medications, the pharmacy also offers Easy Care Packs, conveniently sorting a customer’s medicine into daily morning, midday and evening pouches.
+Next to stocking all the common over-the-counter and prescribed medications, the pharmacy also offers Easy Care Packs, which conveniently sort a customer’s medicine into daily morning, midday and evening pouches.

 “Instead of sorting the pills themselves, they are readily available in a 2-inch-by-2-inch strip,” Huffman says.
 Perfect for travel, too, she adds.

-The convenient location off Ogden and close to the intersection of Raymond Drive and North Aurora Road allows customers to easily stop by.
-Easy Care Pharmacy is contracted with all major medical insurances.
+The convenient location, off Ogden and close to the intersection of Raymond Drive and North Aurora Road, allows customers to easily stop by.
+Easy Care Pharmacy is contracted with all major medical insurances, too.

 Yogurt chain expands